sj-louw/svn-notify/README.md

 SVN/Notify version 2.87
 =======================

+Patched with inline CSS support as per [this](http://teguheko.echodess.com/2009/11/svn-notify-html-colordiff-inline-cs/) blog

 This class may be used for sending email messages for [Subversion](http://subversion.tigris.org/) repository activity.
 There are a number of different modes supported, and SVN::Notify is fully subclassable, to